The Devonsville Terror

 The Devonsville Terror is a 1983 American supernatural horror film directed by Ulli Lommel and starring Suzanna Love, Donald Pleasence, and Robert Walker.
 The plot focuses on three different women who arrive in a conservative New England town, one of whom is the reincarnation of a witch who was wrongfully executed along with two others (Morrigan Hurt and Barbara Cihlar) by the town's founding fathers in 1683.

 Inspired by the Salem Witch Trials, writer-director Lommel and his wife, actress Suzanna Love, co-wrote the screenplay for The Devonsville Terror with George T. Lindsey.
 The film was shot in Lincoln County, Wisconsin in 1983, and was intended for a theatrical release but instead was released directly to home video in October 1983 through Embassy Home Entertainment.
-Anchor Bay Entertainment reissued the film in 1999 on both VHS as well as a double billing DVD paired with Lommel's The Boogeyman (1980).
-In 2016, a new edition was released on Blu-ray and DVD through the UK distributor 88 Films.
+The film received a theatrical exhibition for a single weekend in New York City in December 1983.

+The Devonsville Terror went on to receive release through Anchor Bay Entertainment, who reissued the film in 1999 on both VHS as well as a double billing DVD paired with Lommel's The Boogeyman (1980).
+In 2016, a new edition was released on Blu-ray and DVD through the UK distributor 88 Films, followed by a North American Blu-ray release by Vinegar Syndrome in 2023.
 The film has been noted by some film scholars as an early example of a feminist-inspired horror film.